 Please contact Laurel if you would like to loosen up your choir, bring some fun to your school or break the ice at your conference.
-Add your name to the emai list if you’d like to hear about upcoming sessions.

 SongRise 1995 Promotional Video (with participant comments)

 Very rough footage from SongRise 95, the first event of its kind in Canada.
-This 5-hour improvised vocal creation brought together 200 singers and 1300 audience members on New Year’s Eve 95 at St. Andrew’s Wesley Church (Vancouver, Canada.)
+This 5-hour continuous improvised vocal creation brought together 200 singers and 1200 audience members on New Year’s Eve 95 at St. Andrew’s Wesley Church (Vancouver, Canada.)
 Featured in this video in order of appearance: Rhiannon, Dee Daniels, Jon Washburn, Sal Ferreras, Ann Mortifee, Modesto and Laurel Murphy.
 Not shown: Coco Love Alcorn, Lovie Eli and Kate Hammett-Vaughan.

 SongRise 1999, New Year’s Eve, approx 1:30am